ryanelian/instapack/books/dev-spa-angularjs.md

 - `constructor($http)` allows AngularJS to perform Dependency Injection via constructor parameter for HTTP Service required to perform request against a web API.

 - `static $inject` allows injected services to survive mangling during compilation.
-For example, `$http` parameter may turn into `a` after minification.
-By providing a **static $inject** containing service names in an array of string, AngularJS will be able to correctly resolve the required dependencies.
+For example, `$http` parameter may turn into `h` after minification.
+By providing a `static $inject` containing service names in an array of string, AngularJS will be able to correctly resolve the required dependencies.

 - `post` method uses the HTTP Service to perform a request to a web API, which returns a `Promise<MathApiResponseModel>` object if successful.